 Use: Labeled Indications

-Neuronal ceroid lipofuscinosis type 2: Indicated to delay the loss of ambulation in symptomatic pediatric patients ≥3 years with late infantile neuronal ceroid lipofuscinosis type 2 (CLN2)
+Neuronal ceroid lipofuscinosis type 2: Delay the loss of ambulation in symptomatic pediatric patients ≥3 years of age with late infantile neuronal ceroid lipofuscinosis type 2 (CLN2)

 There are no known significant interactions.